 - Fire Fighting Pilot – Pilots can get paid to fly aircraft to put out fires.
 This type of pilot career is very dangerous, work is sporadic, and it takes extremely knowledgeable and experienced pilots to get the job done as safely as possible.
 Some pilots will work as fire fighting pilots along with having another job as a pilot, such as a CFI, private charter, or commercial pilot.

-- Agricultural Pilots – Also known as an AG Pilot or crop duster, these pilots get paid to fly and release chemicals over farmland.
+- Agricultural Pilot – Also known as an AG Pilot or crop duster, these pilots get paid to fly and release chemicals over farmland.
 These types of pilots are sometimes hired by local governments to assist with spraying chemicals for pest and weed control.

-- Banner Towing Pilots – This type of pilot career can best be defined as “low and slow,” meaning you will be flying low to the ground and at slow speeds while towing advertisement banners.
+- Banner Towing Pilot – This type of pilot career can best be defined as “low and slow,” meaning you will be flying low to the ground and at slow speeds while towing advertisement banners.

-- Airshow Stunt Pilots – Definitely one of the more riskier pilot careers, this type of pilot performs aerial acrobatics for large crowds at events and venues, performs in competitions, and sometimes this classification of pilot also competes in aerial races.
+- Airshow Stunt Pilot – Definitely one of the more riskier pilot careers, this type of pilot performs aerial acrobatics for large crowds at events and venues, performs in competitions, and sometimes this classification of pilot also competes in aerial races.

-- Contract Pilots – You can start your own pilot business and work freelance on a per contract basis.
+- Contract Pilot – You can start your own pilot business and work freelance on a per contract basis.
 This means you will have to go out and find opportunities to bid on.
 Businesses, corporations, and governments all have a need for private contract pilots.

-- Astronauts and Space Pilots – With recent aviation and aerospace technological breakthroughs, there will be a growing need for space-trained pilots in the next several years that are qualified to take commercialized commuter flights into outer space with civilian and non-civilian passengers on board.
+- Astronauts and Space Pilot – With recent aviation and aerospace technological breakthroughs, there will be a growing need for space-trained pilots in the next several years that are qualified to take commercialized commuter flights into outer space with civilian and non-civilian passengers on board.

-- Drone pilots – A drone pilot is the newest type of pilot career on the horizon, and it is anyone’s guess how this field will expand.
+- Drone Pilot – A drone pilot is the newest type of pilot career on the horizon, and it is anyone’s guess how this field will expand.
 Currently, this field of unmanned aircraft is on the rise with regard to pay as new uses are being applied with everything from real estate (bird’s-eye views of properties) to law enforcement (searching for lost people in dangerous terrain) to tourism (looking inside an active volcano).

 Which pilot careers grabbed your attention?